 Against the backdrop of segregation, Vivien Thomas, a black carpenter’s apprentice with a genius for surgery, and Dr. Alfred Blalock, a renowned white surgeon, dared to defy medical gospel by forging a partnership that changed the course of medical history.

 Narrated by Morgan Freeman, Partners of the Heart was funded by the National Endowment for the Humanities and was broadcast on PBS’ American Experience.
-In 2015, Partners of the Heart was highlighted as one of the top 50 projects funded by the National Endowment for the Humanities during their 50th anniversary celebration.
+Partners of the Heart was highlighted as one of the top 50 projects funded by the National Endowment for the Humanities during their 50th anniversary celebration in 2015.

 Watch Partners of the Heart now on-demand.
 Money raised from sales of this film go towards our community engagement programs.

 From the start of pre-production, the goal behind Partners of the Heart was to use the film to inspire young people to strive for excellence and keep their minds open to life's possibilities.
 We sought to achieve this through a multi-dimensional informational outreach campaign that involved educational institutions, communities and like-minded organizations to help the film resonate well beyond its broadcast.